Craigdigital/list-help-bot/README.md

-#How to Provide Replies about Shipping Costs via Api.ai Webhook
+#How to Provide Replies about Item Prices via Api.ai Webhook

 This example shows how you can use Api.ai webhook to provide different item prices depending on the world region.